wzhou7/Fruved/README.md

 # What Is Fruved?

 This package consists of a few survey scoring tools for R users.
 The tools have been used for health and behaviorial studies associated with the [GetFruved](http://fruved.com/) project.
-In this project, survey data were collected online using Qualtrics.
-After [downloading data from Qualtrics](docs/qualtrics.md), functions in this package are used for data cleaning and instrument scoring.

 # Which Instruments Are Included?